 Iraq, parliamentary elections, 10 October 2021

 An EP delegation travelled to Iraq to observe the parliamentary elections.
 Using a well-established methodology, the MEPs assessed whether the elections were held in accordance with the country's international commitments and national laws.
-For more information about the conduct of the elections, you can click on the EOM preliminary statement.
+For more information about the conduct of the elections, you can click on the EU EOM Final report.

 The EP delegation was composed of seven MEPs and integrated in the EU Election Observation Mission, led by another MEP, Chief Observer Ms Viola von Cramon-Taubadel (Greens/EFA, Germany).

 The EP delegation, headed by Mr Domènec Ruiz Devesa (S&D, Spain), reflected the European Parliament's broad political spectrum as follows: Mr György Hölvényi (EPP, Hungary), Mr Eugen Tomac (EPP, Romania), Mr Barry Andrews (Renew, Ireland), Ms Hannah Neumann (Greens/EFA, Germany), Mr Marco Campomenosi (ID, Italy), Mr Márton Gyöngyösi (NI, Hungary).